UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/notes/lesson04.rst

 There was a video on this -- any questions about it?

-If not then we'll move on...
+If not then we'll move on ...

+But if you are confused ....

 This is a real "gotcha" in Python.
-Someone wrote a non-recursive solution to the sum_series problem.
+Someone (in a previous class) wrote a non-recursive solution to the sum_series problem.
 It worked great -- EXCEPT if it got called more than once!
 Any idea what the problem is?

 (``examples\lesson04\series_with_mutable.py``)